 Combining turmeric with ginger produces a powerful health drink.
 Here’s a recipe you may want to check out.
 Boil water as you normally would in the preparation of any tea.
 Add a half teaspoon of turmeric powder, a pinch of black pepper and a quarter teaspoon of freshly chopped or grated ginger.
 Spice it up with any of the other ingredients previously mentioned in this article and sweeten to taste with honey if necessary.

 Use milk or a plant substitute like almond milk instead of water if you prefer a creamier concoction.
-Swap black pepper for cayenne pepper if preferred.
+Swap black pepper for cayenne pepper if you prefer.
 Again, be creative.
 If you have other spices lurking in the cupboard feel free to experiment.
 Clove, cinnamon, cardamom…what the heck, give it whirl.
 This is the fun part!

 Turmeric Tea Health Benefits